nuchyobitva/Py_Learning/ezcodes/guess_the_num/readme.md

 ## Guess the Number Game
-Where you need to guess the number in the [1; n] range.</br>But the game helps you and tells, whether the entered number is less or greater than the answer!
+Where you need to guess the number in the [1; n] range.</br>But the game helps you and tells, whether the entered number is less or greater than the answer!</br>
-**Your password may contain**
+**Your password may contain:**
 - Uppercase letters
 - Lowercase letters
 - Numbers